grazinskisd/jumping-jack/README.md

 In case you want to reset, select a different cheat combination or don't want to use cheats, just press [Space] to restart the game.
 Project Layout

-Information about some more important files /Animations/ - Contains all animations
+Information about some more important files:
+/Animations/ - Contains all animations
 /Audio/ - "DoTween" plug-in folder
 /Fonts/ - Imported fonts